-We have increased our efforts to enable school kids to better connect with teachers and online learning, while schools remain closed, with the launch of our Lockdown Learning support scheme.
+We increased our efforts to enable school kids to better connect with teachers and online learning, while schools remained closed, with the launch of our Lockdown Learning support scheme.
 The package of measures includes:

 Lockdown Learning support scheme

 It's a continuation of the work we have been doing since the first lockdown was introduced in March last year.
 We were the first telecoms operator to support families who needed help with connecting for home learning, making BT WiFi vouchers for free access available in June.

 Families eligible for BT WiFi vouchers are also eligible for BT Basic, giving them fixed broadband for just £10 a month.
 We're making connecting them a priority.

 Affordable packages for disadvantaged families – whether fixed or mobile – is the most sustainable long-term approach for BT to take.
 It will also bring the greatest benefit to people who need it most.
 We have a variety of initiatives that we are developing with Government to enable us to better reach these groups with offers that work for them.

 Skills for Tomorrow

 BT Skills for Tomorrow offers a wide range of free resources and information aimed at helping people feel more confident in the online world.
 We are working closely with leading social change charity, the Good Things Foundation, to ensure people across the UK – especially older and vulnerable people and those in self-isolation – have the digital skills they need to keep up to date and healthy during the spread of the coronavirus.

 With large numbers of people now practising social distancing, self-isolation or confined to their homes, it is more important than ever to ensure that those with low or no digital skills can keep in touch with family and friends and access vital health services.
 We are sharing the Good Things Foundation’s resources via our pioneering Skills for Tomorrow portal, helping people build their digital skills and work online effectivelywherever they are, through our partnerships with organisations such as LinkedIn Learning and Google Digital Garage online.